Why Adult Children 'Divorce' Their Parents

 Reasons for Estrangement

 Occasionally, family disputes have erupted over money.
-In the majority of cases, however, the reasons for estrangement are not so clear-cut.
+In other cases, however, the reasons for estrangement are not so clear-cut.
 Still, certain themes occur over and over in commentary from adult children who have divorced their parents.

 Some children feel that they weren't loved or nurtured sufficiently.
-Sometimes that is because they were reared in a time or a culture that didn't value open expressions of love.
-Sometimes it is because their parents truly had a hard time expressing their feelings.
-Occasionally adult children still feel hurt from episodes that occurred years ago, episodes that the parents may not even be aware of.
+Sometimes, that's because they were reared in a time or a culture that didn't value open expressions of love.
+Other times, it is because their parents truly had a hard time expressing their feelings.
+Occasionally adult children still feel hurt from episodes that occurred years ago—episodes that the parents may not even be aware of.

 When children make choices that aren't consistent with their parents' values, the parents sometimes say, "We didn't raise you that way."
 They have trouble acknowledging that grown children are responsible for developing their own moral compasses.